 Data Mesh Architecture

-Data Mesh architecture is a decentralized approach that enables domains to manage and optimize their data independently.
+Data Mesh Architecture is a decentralized approach that enables domains to manage and optimize their data independently.
 It is designed to address the challenges of scaling data operations in large and complex organizations, where data is often siloed across different departments or business units.
 The key architectural components of Data Mesh are –

 1. Domain Oriented Data Ownership